openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.roaming/README.md

 ## Bridge Configuration

-The roaming bridge requires an `address` parameter which mearly servers as an identifier for the virtual adapter, its value doesn't really matter.
+The roaming bridge requires an `address` parameter which merely serves as an identifier for the virtual adapter, its value does not matter.
 It is advised to make sure it is set to a value outside of the normal bluetooth mac address range, for example: "FF:FF:FF:FF:FF:FF".

 Additionally, the parameter `discovery` can be set to `true` or `false`.